Portuguese conquest of the East African coast: Sack of Angoche (1506)

 In 1506, Tristão da Cunha and his fleet arrived in Malindi.

 The sultan of Malindi faced pressure from the rulers of Angoche and Mombasa.
 These local rulers were making life difficult for the sultan, prompting him to seek assistance from the Portuguese.
 In response, Tristão da Cunha, commanding a Portuguese fleet, was tasked with providing military support and securing Portuguese interests along the East African coast.
 Before heading to Angoche, Afonso de Albuquerque informed the sultan of his upcoming plans to conquer Hormuz and other towns along the Arabian Sea, requesting pilots familiar with the coast.

 With the sultan's blessing and a contingent of skilled pilots, the Portuguese fleet sailed to Angoche to enforce order.
 The Portuguese arrived and attacked without delay, sacking and burning the town.
 The town fell easily, and the fleet carried out their campaign in Barawa.

-Battle of Oja-Lamu (1507)
+Sack of Oja & Lamu (1507)

 In February 1507, a fleet of 16 ships commanded by Tristão da Cunha and assisted by Afonso de Albuquerque docked at Malindi.
 The King of Malindi, a faithful Portuguese vassal, requested assistance from the Portuguese against the hostile cities of Oja (Note: Or "Hoja", now known as Ungwana, located on the Tana River in Kenya.), Lamu and Barawa.
 Oja was sacked and Lamu was subjugated without a fight.